-- The long-term solution is to build a library at the community hall. - For interim a book wagon is being utilised to service the area. - In the previous financial year, the Sundays River Citrus Company assisted to transport the wagon to and from the area.
+- · The long-term solution is to build a library at the community hall. - · For interim a book wagon is being utilised to service the area. - In the previous financial year, the Sundays River Citrus Company assisted to transport the wagon to and from the area.
+Currently there is no transport or driver to do that, the staff in Fitzpatrick only do visits to school and Pre-schools in Nomathamsanqa.